Customs Associates

 • related party transactions and transfer pricing.

 There are costs that can be excluded from the customs value such as buying commissions, discounts and interest charges but international transport costs are dutiable and must be accounted for properly.
-In general, it is necessary to consider each case on its own merits taking individual circumstances into account.
+When valuing goods for customs purposes, it is necessary to consider each case on its own merits taking individual circumstances into account.

 Transfer pricing and the value of goods for customs purposes

 Customs duty is generally determined as a percentage of the value of the goods.
-The percentage rate to be applied depends on the detailed description of the goods (see Classification).
+The rate to be applied depends on the detailed description of the goods (see Classification).
 The customs value is based on the CIF (cost, insurance and freight) value of the goods and the sale to be declared at import must be the transaction that took place immediately prior to import.
 Transactions between related, or even associated, companies may be investigated by the customs authorities.
+If transfer pricing means that the customs value of the goods may change retrospectively, eg with an annual adjustment, it may not be possible to declare the sales value of the goods (method 1) and an alternative method of valuation may need to be considered.

 Internet sales